di/di.github.io/index.md

 ## About
 I'm Dustin (aka [@di](https://github.com/di/)), a Developer Advocate at Google, focused on supporting the Python community on Google Cloud.
-I'm also a member of the [Python Packaging Authority](https://github.com/pypa), maintainer of [PyPI](https://pypi.org), organizer for the [PyTexas](https://pytexas.org) conference and have a master's degree in Computer Science from [Drexel University](http://drexel.edu).
+I'm also a director of the [Python Software Foundation](https://www.python.org/psf/), maintainer of [PyPI](https://pypi.org), organizer for the [PyTexas](https://pytexas.org) conference and have a master's degree in Computer Science from [Drexel University](http://drexel.edu).